digitalbazaar/authorize-access-token-middleware/README.md

 Assumptions:

 * Access tokens will be passed via HTTP headers, using `Bearer <token>` scheme.
-* Unsigned tokens (with alg: 'none') are not accepted; a signature is required.
 * Assumes a required allow-list of approved issuers.

 Not supported in v1.0: